lrspeiser/sigmagravity/README.md

 | Matter (baryons) | $\mathcal{L}_m = -\rho c^2$ | $\Sigma \cdot \mathcal{L}_m$ | Non-minimal (enhanced) |
 | Electromagnetic | $\mathcal{L}_{EM} = -\frac{1}{4}F_{\mu\nu}F^{\mu\nu}$ | Minimal | Photons follow null geodesics |

 **Key choice:** EM couples **minimally** to the metric, not multiplied by Σ. This ensures no variable speed of light and consistency with GW170817.
+See §2.14.0 for detailed justification of this selective coupling and its consistency with EEP.

 **2. Weak-field metric from full field equations:**